top of page

 bacteriodetes.jpg

-• Cause disease, colitis, colic, gastric ulcers and inflammation.
+• Bad bacteria cause disease, colitis, colic, gastric ulcers and inflammation

-• Overgrowth of bad bacteria are common, caused by changes in diet, stress, medication for ulcers (omeprazole) and pain (bute).
+• Overgrowth of bad bacteria is common.
+This is often caused by changes in diet, stress, medication for ulcers (omeprazole) and pain (bute)

 • An overgrowth of bad bacteria creates an imbalance within the hind gut community